Erosion Control

 Channel Applications

 When stabilizing a concentrated flow area with temporary RECPs, estimate the amount of flow and time it will take for vegetation to establish.
-Then use manufacturer specs to select a blanket with the appropriate strength and longevity.
+Then use manufacturer specifications to select a blanket with the appropriate strength and longevity.

 Installing RECPs